-Note: 2015 forward reflects the impact of adoption of GASB 68.
+Note: 2018 reflects the impact of adoption of GASB Statement 75.
+2015 and forward reflects the impact of adoption of GASB Statement 68.

 Table III

 (a Component Unit of County of Allegheny, Pennsylvania) Summary of Airline Rate Base Fees Past Ten Fiscal Years